SadieEdwar/Lab3_q2_816019835/README.md

 Test Case ID: TC001
 Test Case Description: xSemaphore mutex was given to task that was created Test Steps:
-a) Enter integrated_test1 task
+1) Enter integrated_test1 task
-b) Check if the mutex created is not equal to NULL Test Data	: xSemaphore
+2) Check if the mutex created is not equal to NULL Test Data	: xSemaphore
 Expected Results: GPIO2 pin should turn on since mutex was accessed Actual Results: GPIO2 pin was turned on with message "Checking if GPIO2 is actually set"